lrheault/polmeth2020/_pages/postersessions.md

 On July 14 and July 15, meeting rooms will be set up for graduate students approaching the job market to present their work in small group poster sessions.

 This format is experimental and was developed as a response to the contraints posed by the COVID-19 pandemic.
-We are only able to offer it to a subset of poster presenters: PhD students close to graduate (or who recently graduated).
+We are only able to offer it to a subset of poster presenters: PhD students close to graduation (or who recently graduated).
 You can find the <a href="https://polmeth2020.org/posters/" target="_blank">full list of poster presenters here</a>.

 Each virtual session will feature four posters.
 The goal is to reproduce the experience of an in-person poster session, which is more informal than a panel presentation.
 Each presenter will be invited to summarize their study, followed by a Q&A with the other participants.